 The Veterinary History Society was founded in London in 1962.

-The aims of the Society are to foster all aspects of veterinary history and membership is open to any person interested in the subject.
+The aims of the Society are to foster all aspects of veterinary history.

 To achieve these aims, the Society:

 - Sponsors lectures for students, for associations and for joint meetings with other societies

 - Encourages the preservation of artefacts and records of veterinary historical interest

 - Assists research workers and other persons on the history of the veterinary art